 A healthy life is a great life.
 Not everyone has a healthy Glasgow Life - with your support means they canMake a donation online

 Sport and fitness can improve physical and mental well-being.
 Sadly, many people across Glasgow are unable to access sports programmes for different reasons.
 Poverty, disability, age or health problems, both physical and mental.

 When you support Glasgow Life you help people across the city to live a healthier Glasgow life

-Glasgow Life is the charity that works hard to improve the health and lives of your community through activities in sport, music, art, culture and learning.
-Every day we help people right across the city live a great Glasgow life.
+We work hard to improve the health and lives of communities through activities in sport, music, art, culture and learning.
+Thanks to your support we can help people across the city have a great Glasgow life every day.

 As a charity we rely on memberships and voluntary donations from people who value the benefits of physical activity on the mind and body.
 Everything is invested back into the community.
 Free activities, from walking football to our specialist disability coaches, support some of the most vulnerable people in Glasgow to get out, get active and connect with others.
 For many of these people, the challenges of the ‘new normal’ – such as isolation - are what they face every day.